County College of Morris: Student life

 The student body consists of more than 8,500 undergraduate students.
 There are more than 40 student clubs on campus.

-The County College of Morris is smoke-free and one of the first public colleges to ban smoking entirely.
+County College of Morris is smoke-free and was one of the first public colleges to ban smoking entirely.
 The decision to ban smoking was a project of the 2005-2006 Student Government Association.

 Athletics

 CCM is a NJCAA Division II school.
 Its athletic conference is the Garden State Athletic Conference.